orbs-network/orbs-spec/behaviors/flows/block-creation.md

-# Continuous Block Creation Flow
+# Continuous Block Creation Flow <!-- tal will finish -->

 The purpose of consensus is to continuously commit new blocks.
 Blocks are populated with transactions waiting in TransactionPool.